FahadAhmad2001/LightSpeedVidConverter/README.md

   Automatic format detection currently not available

-  Currently cannot download any videos, only gets video thumbnails
+  Currently can only download Video's MP3 track and Video+MP3

+  *=still not functional